 Is the opening ten minutes of Matthew Vaughn’s Kick-Ass one of the finest movie openings in history?
 And is Kick-Ass one of the best comic book adaptations ever made?
 In my opinion, the answer to both of these questions is yes.
-Vaughn’s adaptation of Mark Millers darkly brilliant comic book adventure shines from the outset.
-Its high octane story a blaze of colour, violence and creativity that would ultimately spawn dozens of copycat film and tv outings.
+Vaughn’s adaptation of Mark Miller’s darkly brilliant comic book adventure shines with a blaze of colour, violence and creativity that would ultimately spawn dozens of copycat film and tv outings.
 But, asides from the colourful violence and dark humour, what makes Kick-Ass such a groundbreaking film?

 In creating Kiss-Ass (aka Dave Lizewski), Millar seized on an unchanging truth of male adolescence.
 One embedded in the strange, baron wilderness between boyhood and manhood.
-While at the same time, reflecting the fact that men never genuinely escape this wilderness, the boy they once were, constantly chatting away in the darkest corners of their mind.
+While reflecting on the eternal truth that men never genuinely escape this wilderness, the boy they once were chatting away in the darkest corners of their minds while screaming for escape.
 But what makes up this wilderness, I hear you ask?
-This wilderness is a place of imagination, play and belief.
-And for Dave Lizewski, it’s a belief that he can be the superhero he longs to be.
-His actions a mixture of pure fantasy, teenage hormones and utter stupidity.
+This wilderness is a place of imagination, play and belief, and for Dave Lizewski, it’s a place where he creates the superhero he longs to be through a mix of fantasy, teenage hormones and utter stupidity.

 Bringing Millar’s unique vision to the screen would not be easy; after all, how many studios would allow Dave Lizewski’s hormonal, painful and violent journey against organised crime to fly free of censorship?
 The answer appeared to be none; enter Matthew Vaughn, Marv Films, and one of the biggest self-funded gambles in modern movie history.
-And while Brad Pitts Plan B also came aboard, the project would remain a knives edge away from disaster for Vaughn throughout filming.
+While Brad Pitt’s Plan B would also come aboard, the project would remain a knife’s edge away from disaster for Vaughn throughout filming.
 But, this risk also ensured the success of Kick-Ass, with Vaughn and Millar free to ensure the film honoured the source material.